-This will include sharing examples of liquid assets, comparing them to illiquid assets, and answering a number of questions on the topic that we receive from our members.
+In this article, we’ll share examples of liquid assets, compare them to illiquid assets, and answer several questions on the topic from our members.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.